sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ### Other cloud providers

+To use a storage class provided by other cloud providers, follow these steps:

-Add the `new/components/storage-class/cloud` to your overlay:
+1. Add the `new/components/storage-class/cloud` component to your overlay:

 ```yaml
 # new/overlays/$OVERLAY_NAME/kustomization.yaml